 The lower southern slopes of Blea Moor is also home to the Blea Moor signal box, at over three quarters of a mile from the nearest road it is said to be one of the most remote signal boxes in the UK.
 The lower slopes of Blea Moor were also the site of some of the shanty towns that were built to house the workers responsible for the construction of both Ribblehead Viaduct and the Blea Moor Tunnel including one which had the rather delightful name of Batty Green.
 Sadly very little remains of these towns which must have been quite lively places in their time.

 Even for non-railway enthusiasts the walk from Ribblehead to the tunnel entrance is full of interest.
 This can be extended by following a fairly decent track over the moor following the line of shafts.
-From the highest shaft it is then a simple walk up to the highest point of Blea Moor which is adorned by a concrete Ordnance Survey column.
+From the highest shaft it is then a simple walk, initially alongside the fence, up to the highest point of Blea Moor which is adorned by a concrete Ordnance Survey column.

 The views are surprisingly good, while Whernside and Ingleborough certainly catch the eye there also good views over to Great Knoutberry Hill, Wold Fell, Aye Gill Pike and beyond to the Howgill Fells and Mallerstang.

 Lining the 530m contour, and thus just below the highest point, is a modest rash of gritstone.
 On the map it is called ‘Crag of Blea Moor’ and is seen on the walk from the right of way to the summit.

 One other item of interest in the summit area is the unusual raised line leading down from what seems to be a small quarry on the north side of the fence at grid ref SD772829.
 On the most recent OS Explorer map it is can be seen as a dotted line at a right angle to the path.
 I don’t know what it is but my guess would be that it is the collapsed remains of a flue.
 Alternatively it could have been a former trackbed leading down from the quarried area.